Great Seal of the United States of America (obverse / front)

 The Great Seal of the United States:

 "On July 4, 1776, Benjamin Franklin, John Adams, and Thomas Jefferson were given the task of creating a seal for the 13 United States of America.
 The delegates of the Constitutional Convention believed an emblem and national coat of arms would be evidence of an independent nation and a free people with high aspirations and grand hopes for the future.

 The Great Seal was finalized and approved six years later on June 20, 1782.
 The symbols on the seal reflect the beliefs and values that the Founding Fathers wanted to pass on to their descendents.

 Eagle: In the center of the seal is a bald eagle (our national bird).
 The eagle holds a scroll in its beak inscribed with the Latin motto

 E pluribus Unum - which means Out of Many, One (one nation created from 13 colonies).
-The eagle grasps an olive branch in its left talons and a bundle of thirteen arrows in its right.
+The eagle grasps an olive branch in its right talon and a bundle of thirteen arrows in its left.
 The olive branch and arrows are symbols for the power of peace and war.

 Shield: A shield with thirteen red and white stripes covers the eagle's breast.
 The shield is supported solely by the American eagle as a symbol that Americans rely on their own virtue.

 The red and white stripes of the shield represent the states united under and supporting the blue, which represents the President and Congress.
 The color white is a symbol of purity and innocence; red represents hardiness and valor; and blue signifies vigilance, perseverance, and justice.